-1. SITE PREPARATION - Before planting grass plugs into bare soil, it is essential that the soil be enriched with compost and other organic or natural fertilizers to insure that the plugs grow vigorously and cover the area quickly.
+IMPROVE THE SOIL - Before planting grass plugs into bare soil, it is essential that the soil be enriched with compost and other organic or natural fertilizers to insure that the plugs grow vigorously and cover the area quickly.
 Proper soil preparation can be done anytime before planting the plugs.
 However, preparing the soil well in advance of planting insures that the ingredients have begun to breakdown and the soil will have a finer texture.
-It also allows weeds to sprout and be pulled prior to planting.
-This will help reduce the amount of weeding after planting the plugs.
+It also allows weeds to sprout and be pulled or rototilled prior to planting.
+This will greatly reduce the amount of weeding after planting the plugs.

-To prepare the soil for best results use organic or natural soil amendments.
+To improve the soil for best results use organic or natural soil amendments listed below.
 Rototill the soil enriching ingredients into the soil to a depth of 4 to 6 inches.

 DO NOT use manure unless you know it has been actively composted to break it down.
-Old piles of manure (even if stored for many years) have not been broken down adequately.
+Old piles of manure (even if stored for many years) have not been composted adequately.
 Instead, it will begin to compost (break down) after you’ve tilled it into the soil.
-This causes burning of grass plug roots and induces a serious nitrogen deficiency that will stunt or kill the grass plugs.
+This causes burning of grass plug roots and induces a serious nitrogen deficiency that will stunt or kill newly planted plugs.

 a) Make sure the old lawn is dead, both foliage and roots.
+Choose from the method that works best for you (see section 1 above).
 Don’t make the mistake of assuming a completely brown patch of Kentucky Blue Grass (or any other turf grass) is dead from lack of water.
 Many grasses survive drought by going dormant only to “wake up” when water is made available.
-Choose from the method that works best for you.

 b) Preparing the plugs for planting: Before planting the plugs make sure they are well watered but not soggy.
 Make a few shallow slices into the sides and bottom of the plug’s root ball to break the circling root growth and encourage lateral root growth into the surrounding soil.
 To speed the transplantation process the plugs should be removed from the plug tray, have their roots sliced and placed into a box or flat in the shade to await transplanting.